 Here are some before pictures.
 Painted room!
 We got the cribs put together and moved in all the shower stuff and started piling all we needed.
 Lots of fabrics, ribbons, canvases and stuff!
 The cribs piled full of more stuff!
 A white rocker that our Mom found at a yardsale for $30.
 An outdoor metal shelf that Kim painted.
 This is what we started with and had many projects going and nothing done!

 Cribs are made with cute and fun bedding (notice we used a solid sheet, so much easier to look at don't you think?) and now we need to make the room match the bedding!
-It is time to WORK!
-Kim's 8 year old daughter (she also has a 10 year old son) delivered drinks--how cute is she?

 I shopped where I live and sewed a ton before arriving for our busy weekend!
 I wanted to pull the flowers and fun colors into the window and here is what I came up with!
 We decided to have fun with ribbon too so that is what we used for the tieback.
 Kim loves pom pom trim so I had to work that in.
 I showed Kim an inspiration picture for this but didn't let her know exactly what I was doing so that I could surprise her and she loved it!